nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         - `n/` - Finds all customers whose names contain any of the keywords (case-insensitive).
 Keywords are space separated.

+        The result list from find persists even if other commands are called and is only reset when `customer list` is called again.
+        Any index that accesses `customer` will reference from this result list.

         Example:
         ```
         customer find n/George Michael Lim